 - National Policy Statements and National Environmental Standards

 Resource consent process

-Your application will need to be accompanied by other information.
+Your application will need to be accompanied by the relevant application form (Form 9) and fee, and other supporting information.
 In order to be accepted, these must include:

-if required, a signed Affected Persons forms (see step three).
+if required, a signed Affected Persons forms (see below).

 The implementation of all resource consents is monitored to ensure compliance with the application and any conditions imposed on the consent.
 Monitoring incurs a cost and is a requirement of the RMA.